 The best essays come from self-reflection.
 Brainstorming with mom or dad or someone like me (an objective voice with experience in the college admissions world) can be helpful too.
 In the end, you have to tap into the things that make you different—truly different than everyone else.
 It should be something you are proud of about yourself and that you will be proud of for a long time to come.
 Being your own "college essay whisperer" means that you see something in yourself worth sharing.

-Tune in next week for more of my college essay advice in part 2.
+Read more of my college essay advice in Advice from “The College Essay Whisperer”– Part 2.